AdXR-io/AdXR/README.md

 To use YourLibraryName, you'll need to generate API keys from our website.
 Follow these steps:

 1. Go to [Your Website URL]
-2. Sign up or log in to your account
+2. Sign up or log in to your developer account
 3. Navigate to the API Keys section
-4. Click on "Generate New API Key"
+4. Click on "New Key"

 [Insert image of the API Keys section on your website]